 The annual cash retainers are paid quarterly, pro-rated based on the number of actual days served by the director during such calendar quarter.
-In addition, the non-employee director compensation policy provides that, upon initial election to our board of directors, each non-employee director will be granted an initial equity award, or the Initial Grant, the form and value of which shall be determined by our Compensation Committee on an annual basis, subject to the maximum annual compensation limits set forth in the policy and such other limits as may be set forth in the 2021 Plan.
-The Initial Grant will vest in equal annual installments over three years from the date of grant, subject to continued service through the applicable vesting date.
+In addition, the non-employee director compensation policy provides that, upon initial election to our Board of Directors, each non-employee director will be granted an initial equity award (the "Initial Grant"), the form and value of which shall be determined by our Compensation Committee on an annual basis, subject to the maximum annual compensation limits set forth in the policy and such other limits as may be set forth in the 2021 Plan.
+The Initial Grant vests in equal annual installments over three years from the date of grant, subject to continued service through the applicable vesting date.

-Furthermore, on the date of each annual meeting of stockholders, each non-employee director who continues as a non-employee director following such meeting will be granted an equity award, or the Annual Grant, the form and value of which shall be determined by our Compensation Committee on an annual basis, subject to the maximum annual compensation limits set forth in the policy and such other limits as may be set forth in the 2021 Plan.
-The Annual Grant will vest in full upon the earlier of (i) the first anniversary of the date of grant or (ii) the date of the next annual meeting, generally subject to continued service through the applicable vesting date.
-All outstanding Initial Grants and Annual Grants will become fully vested and exercisable upon the effective time of a sale event.
+Furthermore, on the date of each annual meeting of stockholders, each non-employee director who continues as a non-employee director following such meeting will be granted an equity award (the "Annual Grant"), the form and value of which shall be determined by our Compensation Committee on an annual basis, subject to the maximum annual compensation limits set forth in the policy and such other limits as may be set forth in the 2021 Plan.
+The Annual Grant vests in full upon the earlier of (i) the first anniversary of the date of grant or (ii) the date of the next annual meeting, generally subject to continued service through the applicable vesting date.
+All outstanding Initial